keul/keul.it/content/blog/managing-multiple-react-app-single-page/index.md

 This just works.
 But I never liked that much the idea to rely on external CND service.
-I don't care if they are 99.99997% uptime, because in the end it's my uptime that really count.
+I don't care if they are 99.99997% uptime, because in the end it's _my_ uptime that really count.

 Plus: the "_maybe it's already cached because I use CDN_" is not something I would bet on.

 An article that sum up all of my concerns about self hosting: "[Self-Host Your Static Assets](https://csswizardry.com/2019/05/self-host-your-static-assets/)".

-Another important point: the Editor is hosted inside an external CMS page (Drupal based, not under our control) and we _really_ needed to keep things simple with it: asking to add/change markup on that page was not something easy, na with a quite long release-cycle change.
+Another important point: the Editor is hosted inside an external CMS page (Drupal based, not under our control) and we _really_ needed to keep things simple with it: asking to add/change markup on that page is not something easy, and with a pretty long release-cycle change.

 So: I want to distribute _my_ vendor stuff.